 The Writing Center provides free, one-on-one tutoring to all Catawba College students.
 A student can come in for assistance at any stage of the writing process, from deciding on a topic to organizing ideas to revising a partial or complete draft of a paper.
 The tutors can also work with students on their writing skills without focusing on particular assignments.
 Working on the principle that writing well is a deliberate process that depends upon close reading and careful revising by the writer, the Writing Center tutors can help any student become a stronger writer.
 The Writing Center is located in Admin 211 of the Hedrick Administration Building.
-For more infor-
+For more information, contact Dr. Margaret L. Stahr, Director of the Writing Center.